Designations Congruent with Things: Chapter 22

 “Don’t get cute with me, carfriend,” Newton snaps.

-What?”
-Newton demands, his voice cracking.
-“Are you serious, dude.
+“What!?”
+Newton’s voice cracks.
+“Are you serious, dude?
 That’s impossible.
-I mean, um, like, I—“ he trails off, at an apparent loss for words.
-“All of those.
+I mean, um, like, I—” he trails off, at a loss for words.
+“All of those?
 This is weird.
-It’s weird, right.
+It’s weird, right?
 Yes.
 It’s weird.
-I mean, like, I use the word ‘hypoperfusion’ in this one,” he says, waving a hand in the general direction of the dashboard.
+I mean, like, I use the word ‘hypoperfusion’ in this one.”
+He waves a hand in the general direction of the dashboard.
 “No one likes that kind of thing.
-Also chalk one more up in favor of actual middle schoolers as opposed to hallucinated middle schoolers.”
+Also chalk one more up in favor of actual middle-schoolers as opposed to hallucinated middle-schoolers.”

 Hermann raises his eyebrows.